Professor of Scientific Computing

 Operations Research issue 3 volume 56 page 607-617 (1 May 2008)

-I am Professor of Scientific Computing, and Associate Director of the Oxford e-Research Centre.
 In my early career, I worked at MIT and in the Oxford University Computing Laboratory on computational fluid dynamics applied to the analysis and design of gas turbines, but more recently I have moved into computational finance and research on Monte Carlo methods for a variety of applications.

 My research focus is on improving the accuracy, efficiency and analysis of Monte Carlo methods.
 A particular highlight has been the development and numerical analysis of multilevel Monte Carlo methods; this has stimulated a lot of research elsewhere.